Here are the answers to the questions that I often get asked…

 Is there parking?
 Is there parking?
 Yes, parking is unrestricted and free

 What do I need to do to prepare for my session?
 After your retainer is paid, I will send you an email with details of how to prepare for your shoot.
 This includes advice on what to wear, how to come ready for makeover and some do's and don'ts.

 Why are you called Ruby Light Portraits?
 I wanted to choose a name that wasn’t First Name - Last Name - Photography.
-I’ve always liked the name ‘Ruby’ and it is also my partner’s Mum’s maiden name.
-Light relates to photography and I chose ‘Portraits’ to best describe what I do.
+I’ve always liked the name ‘Ruby’ and Light relates to photography.
+I chose ‘Portraits’ to best describe what I do.
 I also wanted to have quite a visual sounding name so that it was easy to remember.

 Feel free to get in touch if you have any other questions.
 Rache x